macaroni-os/subpop/docs/intro.rst

 extensibility.
 It does this by implementing an alternative Python "code loader" that is a replacement for the traditional ``import`` statement, with enhanced functionality to support a paradigm of "pluggable" software.
-This, combined with the concept of a ``hub`` super-global, aims to give developers some interesting approaches for simplifying their internal code layout and avoid problems that are commonly found in the development of OO (Object Oriented) software at scale.
+This, combined with the concept of a ``hub`` super-global, aims to give developers some interesting approaches for simplifying their internal code layout and avoiding problems that are commonly found in the development of OO (Object Oriented) software at scale.

 OOP principles can encourage the creation of large, monolithic code bases that are highly inter-dependent and thus hard to maintain as well as refactor.
-Plugin-Oriented Programming aims to avoid this tendency by encouraging code to be organized in small, modular pieces called 'plugins', which are organized into 'plugin subsystems'.
+Plugin-Oriented Programming aims to address this tendency by encouraging code to be organized in small, modular pieces called 'plugins', which are organized into 'plugin subsystems'.
 This approach to organizing code this way is not particularly sophisticated, but somehow this pattern seems to be very beneficial.
 When creating code in this fashion, code can be kept very 'flat' which can make it much simpler and easier to maintain.